-Netflix is particularly good at branded content but that’s because Netflix has a great content strategy that they never stray from.
-And their latest piece of content is a example of just that – A great day in Hollywood is a video 47 black artists in to celebrate diversity in Hollywood .
-The video has 2.3 million views on Twitter, over 96 000 likes and over 41 000 retweets 2 days after its release.
+Netflix is particularly good at branded content but that’s because Netflix has a great content strategy, that they never stray from.
+And their latest piece of content is an example of just that – A great day in Hollywood is a video featuring 47 black artists, who have come to celebrate diversity in Hollywood .
+The video has 2.3 million views on Twitter, over 96 000 likes and over 41 000 retweets, just 2 days after its release.

-Netflix’s branded overall branded content strategy is supported the high quality shows that they consistently and strategically deliver.
-Netflix’s released “A great day in Hollywood” on the same night as the BET Awards, which are arguably the biggest night in black entertainment.
-A night when the eyes of black people all over the world have would have their screens and eyes on black entertainers, which allowed Netflix to ride the wave of already existing interest and hype.
-This illustrates the importance of publishing content at the right time and how it can earn you major rewards.
+Netflix’s overall branded content strategy is supported by the high quality shows that they consistently and strategically deliver.
+Netflix released “A great day in Hollywood” on the same night as the BET Awards, which are arguably the biggest night in black entertainment.
+A night when black people all over the world have would have their screens and eyes on black entertainers, which allowed Netflix to ride the wave of the already existing interest and hype.
+This illustrates the importance of timing when it comes to publishing content – posting at the right time can earn you major rewards.

 Heineken: Worlds Apart